opencv/opencv_zoo/models/handpose_estimation_mediapipe/README.md

 ![MediaPipe Hands Keypoints](./examples/hand_keypoints.png)

-This model is converted from Tensorflow-JS to ONNX using following tools:
+This model is converted from TFlite to ONNX using following tools:
-- tfjs to tf_saved_model:  https://github.com/patlevin/tfjs-to-tf/
-- tf_saved_model to ONNX: https://github.com/onnx/tensorflow-onnx
+- TFLite model to ONNX: https://github.com/onnx/tensorflow-onnx
 - simplified by [onnx-simplifier](https://github.com/daquexian/onnx-simplifier)

+**Note**:
+- The int8-quantized model may produce invalid results due to a significant drop of accuracy.
+- Visit https://google.github.io/mediapipe/solutions/models.html#hands for models of larger scale.

 ## Demo